hcguersoy/puppet-mongodb-ng/README.md

 - one mongos process
 - two shard members

+And you should realy never run this stuff in production in the same machine!

     $shardmembers = [
         {host => 'shardbox1', port => 27017},
         {host => 'shardbox1', port => 27117},